HorusGoul/HorusGoul/README.md

 ## Find me on

-If you have questions related to web development try asking me on Twitter!
-I'll try to reply you ASAP 🤓
+If you have questions related to web development, try asking me on Twitter!
+I'll try to reply to you ASAP 🤓

 [![YouTube](https://img.shields.io/badge/YouTube​​​​-HorusGoul_-FF0000?style=for-the-badge&logo=youtube&logoColor=white&labelColor=101010)](https://youtube.com/horusgoul)
 &nbsp;